adkinsrs/Ergatis-Docker/README.md

 ## Future improvements (or TODOs)
 * Figure out the grid/cloud management system.
 Internally we use Oracle Grid Engine to farm out jobs to various grid nodes.
 Will probably have to investigate Docker Swarm as well as Amazon ECS.
-* Make Workflow into its own Docker image, then use that via Docker Swarm to parallelize grid jobs.
-Relates to the first bullet point